 I see the problem from a human communication perspective.
 As other colleagues have already pointed in this thread, managers are not scientists -and they are extremely busy people.

-The communication problem resides in make them see in a clear and brief way how the results of your research are useful for their work.
+The communication problem resides in making them see clearly and briefly how the results of your research are useful for their work.

 If you think that you don’t have those communication skills, a specialized journalist –someone who writes for a management magazine or business section of a newspaper, for example – should be helpful.